riaandeventer/semantic_sim/README.md

-# Introduction to Natural Language Processing (NLP)
+# Semantic Similarity (NLP)

-This program takes 5 sentence and tokenise each sentence and perform entity recognition.
+This program measure similarities between different formats.

 ## Description

-The program uses spacy to categorise each sentence and then uses spacy.explain to identify the meaning of the entities.
+The program uses spacy to measure the similarity between formats.
+* getting the similarity between words
+* series of words and comparing them all with one another
+* similarity between longer sentences

 ## Table of Content
 1. Implementing the website in a virtual environment.